-Our residents have the capability to enhance their education by taking advantage of the master’s degree programs that we offer at UT Health Science Center.
+Our residents have the capability to enhance their education by taking advantage of the master’s degree programs that we offer at HSC.
 We offer both Masters of Public Health (MPH) and Masters of Health Administration (MHA) programs.
 These classes can be worked into the three years of training, with tuition reimbursement offered.

 In addition, the Olympic Center fitness facility on campus offers a discounted gym membership to employees.
 The Olympic Center is a 10,000 square foot facility that offers cardiovascular training equipment, strength training equipment, free weights, an indoor saltwater pool, group fitness classes (floor and aquatic), locker rooms, towel service and personal training.